 Whether you are black-diamond skiers, bunny-hill beginners, or simply hot-chocolate connoisseurs, being surrounded by snow-tipped mountains at a ski resort during the last two months of the year can be incredibly romantic.

 Skiers are advised to make early reservations at resorts out west in Colorado and Utah.
-Locations that offer mountain thrills as well as plenty of après-ski fun include Aspen and Vail, Colorado and Park City, Utah.
+Locations that offer mountain thrills, as well as plenty of après-ski fun, including Aspen and Vail, Colorado and Park City, Utah.
 November and December are also prime time for skiers in Vermont, New Hampshire, and Maine.

 If you crave warmth but think the beach bores you, head to the Southwestern United States.
 New Age meets Old West in Santa Fe, Phoenix is still toasty and its cultural season is in full swing, and Denver makes for a great trip.
 And if you've never seen the Grand Canyon, winter is a good time to visit since the crowds have thinned out (but do dress warmly).

 Yes, it's high season and rates edge up, but that's only because everyone wants to make the scene and flee cooler climes.
 Whether you prefer a hotel right on the beach, one in the midst of Miami's trendy Art Deco or Wynwood art district, or a tower with horizon views and vast swimming pool, there's a place for you.
 And each December, Art Basel in Miami Beach brings together artists with knowledgeable collectors and gallerists.

 Within the Caribbean's million square miles are island nations and territories blessed by warm sun and countless beaches.
 Each has its own history and personality.
 Thanks to a wealth of romantic and all-inclusive resorts, fascinating cultures, and adventures on land and sea, they offer a variety of ways to escape winter.